One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

 \item Equivalences do not always forbid single-head equivalence.
 For example, {} $\{a \rightarrow b, b \rightarrow a, b \rightarrow c, c \rightarrow b\}$ implies the equivalence of $a$, $b$ and $c$, yet it is equivalent to the single-head formula {} $\{a \rightarrow b, b \rightarrow c, c \rightarrow a\}$.
 Equivalences are realized by loops of clauses, like in this case.

 What single-head equivalence forbids is that variables outside the loop entail variables in the loop.
-This was exactly what happened in the counterexample {} $F = \{a \rightarrow b, b \rightarrow c, c \rightarrow b\}$, where $b$ and $c$ are equivalent but $a$ tried to entail one of them without being equivalent to them.
+This was exactly what happened in the counterexample {} $F = \{a \rightarrow b, b \rightarrow c, c \rightarrow b\}$, where $b$ and $c$ are equivalent and $a$ entails one of them without being equivalent to them.

 The converse is not a problem: a variable in a loop may entail a variable outside it.

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup